apollo

 About Zostum O 100 mg Dry Suspension

-Zostum O 100 mg Dry Suspension is an antibiotics medicine used to treat bacterial infections in children.
-It is used in treating mild to moderate infections of the skin, throat, and lungs such as pneumonia and bronchitis (infection in the airway tubes) caused by bacteria.
-A bacterial infection occurs when harmful bacteria grow in the body.
+Zostum O 100 mg Dry Suspension belongs to a class of drugs called 'antibiotics' used to treat several bacterial infections of the skin, throat, tonsils, pneumonia and bronchitis (infection in the airway tubes).
+Bacterial infection is a condition in which harmful bacteria grow in the body and cause infection.
 It can infect any part of the body and multiply very quickly.
-Zostum O 100 mg Dry Suspension is only effective in treating infections caused by bacteria and not effective for viral infections like flu or a common cold.
+Zostum O 100 mg Dry Suspension does not work against infections, flu or cold symptoms caused by the virus.

-Zostum O 100 mg Dry Suspension contains Cefditoren an antibiotic belonging to the cephalosporin class of drugs.
-It works by inhibiting the formation of the bacterial cell wall (a protective covering) that is necessary for their survival.
-This causes damage to the bacterial cell wall and eventually leads to the death of the bacterial cell.
+Zostum O 100 mg Dry Suspension contains Cefditoren an antibiotic that works by interfering with the formation of the bacterial cell wall (a protective covering) necessary for their survival.
+Thereby damages the bacterial cell wall and kills the bacterial cell.
 Thus, it prevents the growth of bacterial infections.

 Uses of Zostum O 100 mg Dry Suspension